jakkn/nwn-devbase/README.md

 ## Troubleshooting

-"Too many files open": nwn-lib opens all files at once when packing the module.
+"Too many files open": nwn-lib opens all files for reading at the same time when packing the module.
 This can lead to an error stating too many files are open.
 Fix:

 - *Linux* `ulimit -n 4096` (or any other number higher than the number of files in the module)
 - *Windows* the Java library modpacker is used instead.
 If modpacker cannot be found build.rb will print out instructions.

 ## Background